 Domain Filtering is one of our most coveted features at SaneBox.
 It allows you to train all emails arriving from a particular domain [whatever.com or just .org or .edu] to your Inbox, or to any other Sane folder.
-In other words, you can whitelist or blacklist emails from any custom employer or company or organization’s email address ending.
+In other words, you can whitelist or blacklist emails from a certain employer or company or organization’s email address endings.

 An annoying PR firm keeps sending you updates you don’t want to hear about.
 They try to be shrewd and keep changing the sender name, but the company address ends the same.
 With Domain Filtering, you can train all emails from [annoyingPR.com] to SaneBlackHole.